LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 I vomit every morning,

-I hated that you asked me,,
+I hated that you asked me

-a good life and to keep living.
+to keep living a good life

+without you in it.